 - Workforce and consumer management

-“Some people will start studying these courses early on in their career before they get into management positions.
+“Some people will start studying these courses early on in their career, before they get into management positions.
 Others do it later – perhaps when they discover there is something they have overlooked or what to expand their knowledge on.

 How you’ll learn

 The course is delivered online and can be studied full-time or part-time, so students can study around their existing work and family commitments.
-It’s also focused on authentic assessment items – things that health professionals will be actually doing within their workplace.
+It’s also focused on authentic assessment items – things that health professionals will actually be doing within their workplace.
 Judith explains why this is important.

 “We structure assessment items around policies that are implemented in their own workplace.
-This helps not only cater for our wide variety of students in different health fields, but it also means that you’ll be able to make an impact in your own workplace from the moment you start your study.
+This helps not only to cater for our wide variety of students in different health fields, but it also means that you’ll be able to make an impact in your own workplace from the moment you start your studies.

 “We have found that this master’s course has given students the ability to land permanency in employment.
 It allows them to upskill and transform their career.
 This makes a big difference to their lives”.